products.png

 A financial software interface showing a checklist for fixed assets.
 The left panel lists various steps like Mass Additions, Manual Additions, Adjustments, and more, each with a status indicator and related actions.
 The right panel features a chat window with "FaiS," a checklist assistant, offering help with financial data queries.
 The interface includes options for dependency data summary, risk evaluation, and trend analysis.

-Automus Conversion Engine (ACE)
+Automus Conversion Engine (ACE), Powered by FAiS

 Legacy data conversion to the Cloud is a key risk in any ERP implementation and is often the source of delays.
 Despite this common knowledge, many projects encounter issues for similar reasons: 1) Data Complexity & Volume, 2) Data Quality, 3) System Differences & Data Compatibility, 4) Business Process Changes affecting data, 5) Testing and validation, and 6) Client Time constraints.